Theoretical study on ambient pressure superconductivity in La$_3$Ni$_2$O$_7$ thin films : structural analysis, model construction, and robustness of $s\pm$-wave pairing: Results

 We now turn to the eigenvalue of the linearized Eliashberg equation $\lambda$ at $T=0.01$eV, which we adopt as a measure for $T_c$.
 In Fig.~\ref{fig8}(a), we plot $\lambda$ against the band filling $n$, where $n=1.5$ corresponds to the stoichiometric case.
 The results for $Amam$ ($\alpha=176^\circ$) and $I4/mmm$ cases ($\alpha=180^\circ$) are almost identical, which means that the deviation of $\alpha$ less than 5 degree have small impact on superconductivity within the present FLEX formalism.
 This is due to the consideration of both the self energy and the full momentum and frequency dependencies of the Green function, which smears out the effect of the details in the band structure and the Fermi surface.
 We also plot in Fig.~\ref{fig8}(b) the dependence of $\lambda$ on the $+U$ correction.
 The $+U$ correction dependence is not negligible but the variation is moderate.

 In all the cases considered here, $\lambda$ monotonically increases as the band filling is increased.
 This is because the band filling of the $d_{3z^2-r^2}$ orbital, $n_{3z^2-r^2}$, approaches half filling~\cite{sakakibarala327}.
-In particular, regarding the relation between $\lambda$ (or $T_c$) and the presence/absence of the $\gamma$ pocket, $\lambda$ {\it increases} from $n=1.5$ to $n=1.6$, where the $\gamma$ pocket {\it vanishes} in the +$U=3$ case.
+In particular, regarding the relation between $\lambda$ (or $T_c$) and the presence/absence of the $\gamma$ pocket, $\lambda$ increases monotonically upon increasing the band filling $n$ (e.g. from $n=1.3$ to 1.5 or from $n=1.5$ to 1.6), without anything special happening at $n=1.5$, where the $\gamma$ pocket vanishes in the $+U = 3$ eV case.
 Also, $\lambda$ {\it decreases} from $n=1.5$ to $n=1.3$, where a large $\gamma$ pocket {\it appears} in the case of the experimental structure.
 Hence, ``the better the Fermi surface nesting, the better for superconductivity'' does not hold as far as the present formalism for the bilayer system is concerned.
-Once again, this is due to the fact that the finite energy spin fluctuations are playing an important role in enhancing superconductivity~\cite{Nakata}.
+Once again, this is due to the fact that the finite energy spin fluctuations are playing an important role in enhancing superconductivity~\cite{Nakata}, as will be discussed in detail in Sec.~\ref{fesf}.

 In contrast to the $+U$ correction dependence, or the comparison between $Amam$ and $I4/mmm$ cases, the difference of $\lambda$ between experimental and theoretical structure is significant.
 The suppression of $\lambda$ for the experimental structure cannot be traced back to the difference in $n_{3z^2-r^2}$; we have checked that $n_{3z^2-r^2}$ barely changes between theoretical and experimental structures.
-To understand the origin of the $\lambda$ reduction, we analyzed a toy model (essentially a single orbital bilayer Hubbard model), where only the $d_{3z^2-r^2}$ orbitals are extracted from the original model, fixing $n_{3z^2-r^2}$ ($=0.95$) to its original value.
-By decreasing $|t_\perp|$ by hand from its theoretical value ($|t_\perp|=0.636$ eV) to the experimental one ($0.448$ eV) in the toy model, we find that $\lambda$ significantly decreases as shown in Fig.~\ref{fig8}(c).
-For comparison, we also plot $\lambda$ of the original model at $n=1.5$ varying $t_\perp$.
-The overall magnitude is smaller in the original model because the interorbital interaction degrades $s\pm$-wave superconductivity as discussed in Ref.~\cite{sakakibarala327}.
-From the present analysis, the reduction of $\lambda$ for the experimental structure can be traced back to the $t_\perp$ dependence of $T_c$ of the $s\pm$-wave superconductivity in the single orbital bilayer Hubbard model.
+In fact, $\lambda$ monotonically decreases if we reduce $|t_\perp|$ by hand, as shown in Fig.~\ref{fig8}(c).
+The origin of this behavior can once again be explained from the effect of the finite energy spin fluctuations, as will be discussed in Sec.~\ref{fesf}.

 Since $\lambda=0.50$~\cite{mrpa2} is obtained for the cuprates with relatively low $T_c$ (La$_2$CuO$_4$, $T_c\simeq 40$K) in the same calculation scheme, the $\lambda$ values obtained here for the experimental crystal structure may explain the reduced $T_c$ in thin films (see Fig.~\ref{figX} in the Appendix).
 Even if this is the case, the reason why the crystal structures determined theoretically and experimentally differ so much remains as an interesting puzzle.